shivanshdave/2020-432/post-class/project2.md

 11 | **EMILY HANNON** | All elements are in.
 12 | **LOGAN HARPER** | All elements are in.
 13 | **VANESSA HO** | All elements are in.
+14 | Jazmine Kirkland | All elements are in, but may need to redo video.
 15a | **ANI KUMAR** | All elements are in.
 16a | **SHIYING LIU** | All elements are in.
 17 | **NOAH LORINCZ-COMI** | All elements are in.